-Two robberies likely tied to shooting at Gibson’s Donuts early Sunday morning
+Police think robberies in downtown, Midtown tied to shooting at Gibson’s Donuts in East Memphis

 Police said the victim ran back inside the business, and the suspects fired several shots at him, hitting the store’s windows and donut cases.
 No one at the donut shop was hurt.

-Memphis landmark Gibson’s Donuts was robbed overnight.
+| Memphis landmark Gibson’s Donuts was robbed overnight →

 The victim told police the suspects were in their early 2os and left in a silver Chevy Equinox.